-Auckland Transport (AT) is introducing paid parking in Takapuna town centre to help manage high demand for parking within the area.
+Auckland Transport (AT) has introduced paid parking in Takapuna town centre to help manage high demand for parking within the area.

 Reasons for proposing the zone